Softinator-TechLabs/labelbox-chatbot/README.md

 In the 1st migration file `supabase/migrations/20240108234540_setup.sql` you will need to replace 2 values with the values you got above:

+In the `supabase/config.toml ` set project_id with your supabase project name and also replace api url with `project_url`

 - `project_url` (line 53): Use the `Project URL` value from above
 - `service_role_key` (line 54): Use the `Service role key` value from above